gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Proof-of-possession of the Group Manager's private key in the Joining Response.

 * Always use 'peer_identifiers' to convey Sender IDs as node identifiers.

+* Stale Sender IDs provided when rekeying the group.

 * Added examples of message exchanges.